School of Medicine

 The main instructional building sits at the center of the medical campus.
 The research enterprise includes more than 1,500 individual grants and contracts valued at approximately $364 million.
 School of Medicine faculty contribute to over 1,200 research grants valued at over $300 million.
 Boston Medical Center provides approximately 800,000 ambulatory patient visits, 131,000 Emergency Department visits, and over 30,000 hospital stays each year.

-About 30 percent of the medical students participate in a variety of international health elective experiences that have expanded greatly as part of the University’s Global Health Initiative.
+About 30 percent of the medical students participate in a variety of international health elective experiences.
 In addition, more than half participate in research projects and electives.

 Boston University School of Medicine is accredited by the Liaison Committee on Medical Education of the Association of American Medical Colleges and the Council on Medical Education of the American Medical Association.